radcamp/radcamp.github.io/NYC2018/02_ipyrad_partI_CLI.md

 and the third read had adapter contamination removed (you can tell because it's shorter than 75bp).
 As an exercise you can go back up to the section where we looked at the raw data initially and see if you can identify the adapter sequence in this read.
+We will see more about the consequences of filtering adapters soon as well when we look at the clustered reads next.

 # Step 3: clustering within-samples